 Typically, a bond contains both:

 A general notarial bond must be registered at the deeds registry within three months after the date of its execution.
-Failure to do so will result in application of the hardening period – that is, in the event of insolvency arising within six months of the date of when the bond was lodged for registration, it will not confer any security.
+Failure to do so will result in application of the hardening period – ie, in the event of insolvency arising within six months of the date of when the bond was lodged for registration, it will not confer any security.

 Special Notarial Bond

 A special notarial bond for tangible movable property must identify and describe the property secured in a manner which makes it readily recognisable.
 The DRA does not prescribe a particular form for this bond.
-It must be registered in the manner prescribed in the DRA and must be registered at the deeds registry within three months after the date of its execution.
-Failure to do so will also result in the application of the hardening period.
+It must be registered in the manner prescribed in the DRA and registered at the deeds registry within three months after the date of its execution.
+Failure to do so will result in the application of the hardening period.